EXPLAINER: What's next in Musk's epic battle with Twitter?

 IS THE TRIAL STILL ON?

-Chancellor Kathaleen St. Jude McCormick, the Delaware Chancery Court’s head judge, hasn’t explicitly weighed in on Musk’s new proposal, but in a Wednesday ruling on an unrelated evidence dispute she made clear that nothing had changed.
+Chancellor Kathaleen St. Jude McCormick, the Delaware Chancery Court’s head judge, hasn’t explicitly weighed in on Musk’s new proposal, but in a Wednesday ruling on an unrelated evidence dispute she made clear that nothing had changed for the court.

 “The parties have not filed a stipulation to stay this action, nor has any party moved for a stay,” she wrote.
 “I, therefore, continue to press on toward our trial set to begin on October 17.”